 GAME conducted a thorough study of 13 most relevant departments on various functions related to ease of doing business.
-This has led to a partnership with the state Government to effect reforms to promote entrepreneurship in the state which are in the final stages of review for acceptance2.
-The proposed reforms are around Trade licenses reforms, Auto renewal of select licenses, Udyam registration for subsidized electricity, simplification of construction permit and NOC rationalization.
-18
+This has led to a partnership with the state Government to effect reforms to promote permit and NOC rationalization entrepreneurship in the state which are in the final stages of review for acceptance2.
+The proposed reforms are around Trade licenses reforms, Auto implementing programs.
+The former involves getting the government to recede and loosen control, the latter is about doing more.
+Hence, the implementation model must be different than what is typically used in engagements with the government